il-mangia/MUSIC-WAVVER/README.md

 We thank the FFmpeg team and community for their outstanding work.
 For licensing details and source code, visit the [official FFmpeg website](https://ffmpeg.org).
-By using Music Wavver, you accept the FFmpeg license terms.
+By using Music Wavver, you automatically accept the terms of the FFmpeg license.

 ---

-**Developed in Italy 🇮🇹 — Built and Tested on Ubuntu 25.10 by Il Mangia — 2025**
+**Developed in Italy 🇮🇹 — Built and Tested on Linux by Il Mangia — 2025**